-On February 1, 2019, the Company's wholly owned subsidiary Fennec Pharmaceuticals Inc. entered into a Loan and Security Agreement (the "Loan and Security Agreement") with Bridge Bank, a division of Western Alliance Bank, an Arizona corporation (the "Bank"), pursuant to which the Bank agreed to loan \$12.5 million to Fennec Pharmaceuticals, Inc., to be made available upon New Drug Application ("NDA") approval of PEDMARK by no later than September 30, 2020.
+On February 1, 2019, the Company's wholly owned subsidiary Fennec Pharmaceuticals Inc. entered into a Loan and Security Agreement (the "Loan and Security Agreement") with Bridge Bank, a division of Western Alliance Bank, an Arizona corporation (the "Bank"), pursuant to which the Bank agreed to loan \$12,500 to Fennec Pharmaceuticals, Inc., to be made available upon NDA approval of PEDMARK by no later than September 30, 2020.
 The proceeds from the loan will be used for working capital purposes and to fund general business requirements in accordance with the terms of the Loan and Security Agreement.
 Interest under the Term Loans shall bear interest, on the outstanding daily balance thereof, at a floating per annum rate equal to the Effective Interest Rate (as defined in the Loan and Security Agreement) which is equal to the sum of the Prime Rate published in the Wall Street Journal (currently 3.25%) plus one percent (1.00%).
 The debt facility is to have interest-only monthly payments due for the first eighteen months from the funding date and then monthly principal and interest payments are due through the remainder of the term which has a maturity date of October 1, 2023.
 In connection with the facility, Fennec granted Bridge Bank a warrant to purchase up to 39 common shares at an exercise price of \$6.80 per common share, for a term of ten years from the date of issuance, subject to early termination under certain conditions.

 On June 26, 2020, Fennec announced an amendment to the Loan and Security Agreement with Bridge Bank.
-This amendment provides Fennec with an \$18 million debt facility comprised of two term loans.
-Term Loan A consists of \$12.5 million to be funded upon New Drug Application (NDA) approval of PEDMARKTM in the U.S. Term Loan B consists of \$5.5 million to be funded upon the occurrence of a revenue event in 2021.
+This amendment provides Fennec with an \$18,000 debt facility comprised of two term loans.
+Term Loan A consists of \$12,500 to be funded upon NDA approval of PEDMARKTM in the U.S. by no later than December 31, 2020 and Term Loan B consists of \$5,500 to be funded upon the occurrence of a revenue event in 2021.
 The interest-only period for the facility has the ability to be extended from 18 months to 24 months from the funding of Term Loan A, provided that Term Loan B is funded, and certain conditions are met.
 Under Accounting Standards Codification ("ASC") 470-50, Modifications and Extinguishments, the amendment was considered a modification.
-As such, the Company is amortizing the loan fee and the value of the warrant over the remainder of the loan term.
-The Company intends to use the proceeds from the loans to provide working capital for commercialization activities for PEDMARKTM upon NDA approval.
+As such, the Company had been amortizing the loan fee and the value of the warrant over the remainder of the loan term.
+Following the receipt of the FDA's CRL, management decided to fully amortize the remining portions of the loan fee and the value of the warrants.

-The combined value of the granted warrants and the associated costs to secure the loan facility (approximately \$528 thousand) were capitalized on the balance sheet as a long-term asset.
-The asset, deferred issuance cost, will be amortized evenly over the full term of the agreement (56 months).
-During the quarter ended June 30, 2020, the Company recorded amortization expense of roughly \$30 as a result of the amortization of the asset related to deferred issuance cost.
-A total of \$111 has been amortized as of June 30, 2020.
+The combined value of the granted warrants and the associated costs to secure the loan facility (approximately \$466 thousand) were capitalized on the balance sheet as a long-term asset.
+As a result of the CRL and delays with FDA approval and product launch, the Company does not believe it will meet the conditions to fund Term Loan A or B and thus has fully amortized all remaining unamortized value associated with the deferred issuance costs.
+During the quarter ended September 30, 2020, the Company recorded amortization expense of roughly \$355 and a total of \$466 has been amortized as of September 30, 2020.